 Students are often surprised when they learn about the German mindset.
 Whereas the English speaker tends to elaborate, Germans are rather curt; neither do we readily dole out praise, which is hard to shoulder for some.
-At the same time, Germans don’t take that well to praise either or people being overly apologetic.
+At the same time, Germans don’t take that well to praise either, nor to people being overly apologetic.
 It is not part of Germanic behavioural traits.
 Germans are more opinionated than other nationals and speak their minds quickly.

 Seeing a German learner comprehend their first German sentences and then being able to respond in German is always a special moment.
 I’ve seen students delight their German-speaking colleagues with their newly acquired German language skills; others move into different jobs on the back of improving their German.
 Then again, some students are pleased to have the ability to converse with their in-laws.
 Numerous students pass a German language exam out of necessity or to measure their progress.